Second Northern War and Norway

-In the Second Northern War from 1655 to 1660, during the reign of Charles X, Sweden was set on expansion.
+In the First Northern War from 1655 to 1660, during the reign of Charles X, Sweden was set on expansion.
 Through military action, Sweden rapidly became the strongest military power in the north.

 Frederick III was suffering under the humiliating loss of traditional Danish provinces to Sweden in 1645.
-As Charles X appeared to be fully occupied in Poland, Frederick III judged the time appropriate for recapture of the other Danish-Norwegian provinces.
+As Charles X appeared to be fully occupied in Poland, Frederick III judged the time appropriate for the recapture of the other Danish-Norwegian provinces.
 The King's Council agreed to war, a decision that led rapidly to ruin.

 The Norwegian phase of the war went well.
-A Norwegian force of 2000 men recaptured Jæmtland and Herjedalen.
+A Norwegian force of 2000 men recaptured Jemtland and Herjedalen.
 A Norwegian force set out from Bohuslän to join the Danish force invading Sweden from Skåne.

 Reacting swiftly, by forced marches Charles X brought his hardened armies from Prussia to Holstein.
 Surprising the Danes, he advanced rapidly against limited opposition, taking Schleswig-Holstein and Jutland.
 Taking advantage of the unusually cold winter which froze the ice, Charles marched his armies across the ice onto the island of Zealand, leaving the humiliated Danes with no choice but to sue for peace on any terms.

 As a result, the Treaty of Roskilde was negotiated in 1658.
 The terms were brutal: